-This quarterly survey is comprised of two parts: the micro business section, which surveys 10,000 micro businesses having fewer than 20 workers; and the SME section, which surveys about 13,000 SMEs that generally employ at least 20 workers.
+This quarterly survey is comprised of two parts: the micro business section, which surveys 10,000 micro businesses having fewer than 20 workers(employees and entrepreneurs/CEOs); and the SME section, which surveys about 13,000 SMEs that generally employ at least 20 workers.
 It is a massive survey of economic outlook, which covers the whole gamut of SMEs, from self-employed individuals to businesses employing 300 workers.